 - BioSpectra 100 SC at 57 to 114 fl oz/100 gal water.

 - Captan 50 WP at 2.5 lb/100 gal water.
 Group M4 fungicide.

 - Judge 50 WDG as packing-line spray at 1 to 1.5 lb/8 to 20 gal water for 200,000 lb fruit or as a 20 to 30 second dip at 1 to 1.5 lb/100 gal water.
 Registered for Botrytis management.
 Group 17 fungicide.

 - Penbotec 400 SC at 16 to 32 fl oz/100 gal water for dip (wash) tanks or drenchers.
 Soak for at least 30 seconds then drain fruit.
-Concentration should be maintained at 500 to 1000 ppm.
+Concentration should be maintained at 500 to 1,000 ppm.
+(Consider other products if Inspire Super was used in the orchard for disease control.)
 Registered for blue and gray mold.
 Group 9 fungicide.

 - Scholar SC at 10 to 16 fl oz/100 gal of an appropriate carrier for bin, truck or in-line dip/drench.
 Use at 16 to 32 fl oz/200,000 lb fruit as an in-line aqueous or fruit coating spray.
-Can be used twice, once before storage and again after storage.
 Do not expose treated fruit to sunlight.
 Registered for both apple and pear.
 Group 12 fungicide.

 - Decco Salt No. 19 at 575 g/250 gal water.